Why Apple and Google Virus Alert Apps have Limited Success | ExBulletin

 The Colorado Department of Health said it would improve the process and automatically issue a verification code to everyone in the state who tested positive.

-Their collaboration looked like a game changer when Apple and Google announced last year that they would jointly create a smartphone-based system to help stop the virus.
+Their collaboration seemed groundbreaking when Apple and Google announced last year that they would jointly create a smartphone-based system to help stop the virus.
 Human contact tracers struggled to keep up with the proliferation of virus caseloads.
 The trillion-dollar rivals running 99% of the world’s smartphones in their systems could alert far more people quickly and automatically.

+After a positive virus test in February, Sarah Cavey was unable to obtain the special verification code needed to warn others from the state.
+(Image source: The New York Times)

 Soon Austria, Switzerland and other countries introduced virus apps based on Apple-Google software, as well as about 20 US states, including Alabama and Virginia.
 So far, the app has been downloaded more than 90 million times, according to an analysis by the app research firm Sensor Tower.